prebid/prebid.github.io/dev-docs/how-to-add-a-new-video-bidder-adaptor.md

 ---
 layout: page
-title: How to Add a New Video Bidder Adaptor
+title: How to Add a New Video Bidder Adapter
-description: Documentation on how to add a new video bidder adaptor
+description: Documentation on how to add a new video bidder adapter
 pid: 26
 top_nav_section: dev_docs
-nav_section: adaptors
+nav_section: adapters
 ---

 <div class="bs-docs-section" markdown="1">

-# How to Add a New Video Bidder Adaptor
+# How to Add a New Video Bidder Adapter
 {:.no_toc}

-At a high level, a bidder adaptor is responsible for:
+At a high level, a bidder adapter is responsible for:

 1. Sending out bid requests to the ad server
 2. Registering the bids that are returned with Prebid.js

-This page has instructions for writing your own video-enabled bidder adaptor.
-The instructions here try to walk you through some of the code you'll need to write for your adaptor.
+This page has instructions for writing your own video-enabled bidder adapter.
+The instructions here try to walk you through some of the code you'll need to write for your adapter.

-When in doubt, use an adaptor that already has support for video for reference, such as [the AppNexus AST adaptor in the Github repo](https://github.com/prebid/Prebid.js/blob/master/src/adapters/appnexusAst.js).
+When in doubt, use an adapter that already has support for video for reference, such as [the AppNexus AST adapter in the Github repo](https://github.com/prebid/Prebid.js/blob/master/src/adapters/appnexusAst.js).
 (The code samples and descriptions below are based on it.)

 * TOC
 {:toc}